-The level of CGRA now covers about a quarter of the total currency reserves of the RBI.
+- The level of CGRA now covers about a quarter of the total currency reserves of the Reserve Bank of India.

 Contingency Fund Reserve of RBI

-It cover the deposit insurance for Deposit Insurance and the Credit Guarantee Corporation (DICGC) a subsidiary of RBI.
+- It covers the deposit insurance for Deposit Insurance and the Credit Guarantee Corporation (DICGC) a subsidiary of Reserve Bank of India.